PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 04:49:38
+Last updated: 2024-04-07 04:50:11
-Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin
+Random Quote: Look, I found a rock that looks like a penis with one ball.
+It's my Lance Armstrong rock. - Piper Chapman